About Johnny Koon

-Johnny Koon, at the age of nine years old, was diagnosed with an ependymoma brain tumor.
-He fought a five year battle with brain tumors and had a "bring it on" attitude with every challenge.
+At the age of nine years old, Johnny Koon was diagnosed with an ependymoma brain tumor.
+He fought a five-year battle with cancerous brain tumors and had a "bring it on" attitude with every challenge he faced.
 His bright and shining smile warmed the hearts of everyone around him.
 He never complained and never gave up.
 Throughout all of his battles, his faith in God never faltered.
-At the age of fourteen, Johnny lost his battle, but left a lasting impact on those who witnessed his journey.
+At the age of fourteen Johnny lost his battle, but left a lasting impact on those who witnessed his journey.

-His love and ultimate care of everyone around him has challenged his family to do more for others.
+His love and care for everyone around him has challenged his family to do more for others.

-Johnny’s “bring it on” attitude inspired the organization to raise money for brain tumor research at West Virginia University’s Ruby Memorial Hospital.
-This research fund is not only in memory of Johnny, but a tribute to all of the families who have battled pediatric brain tumors and need that spark of hope.
-The Johnny Koon Pediatric Brain Tumor Research Fund’s mission is to help families at WVU Children’s hospital
+Johnny’s “bring it on” attitude inspired the organization to raise money for brain tumor research at WVU Medicine Children's.
+This research fund is not only in memory of Johnny but a tribute to all of the families who have battled pediatric brain tumors and need that spark of hope.
+The Johnny Koon Pediatric Brain Tumor Research Fund’s purpose is to help families at

 and serve as an ally to the community.